cypress-io/cypress-documentation/source/api/cypress-api/screenshot-api.md

 })
 ```

-## Use onBeforeScreenshot and onAfterScreenshot callbacks to change the DOM
+## Change the DOM using `onBeforeScreenshot` and `onAfterScreenshot`

-The `onBeforeScreenshot` and `onAfterScreenshot` callbacks provide an opportunity to synchronously change the DOM for the sake of a screenshot.
+The `onBeforeScreenshot` and `onAfterScreenshot` callbacks provide an opportunity to synchronously change the DOM to create a more consistent state for the screenshot.

-In this example, imagine there's a clock in your app showing the current time.
+In this example, imagine there is a clock in your app showing the current time.
 This can cause screenshots to be non-deterministic, which could create false negatives when screenshot diffing.
 You can use `onBeforeScreenshot` to hide the clock and then show it again with `onAfterScreenshot`.

 ```javascript
 Cypress.Screenshot.defaults({